idamirchilu/logic_set_bot/README.md

    - Check file permissions
    - Verify database file exists

-3. **Ollama not working**
+3. **LLM not working**
-   - Check if Ollama is running: `curl http://localhost:11434/api/tags`
+   - Check your internet connection
-   - Verify model is pulled: `ollama list`
-   - Bot will use fallback responses if Ollama is unavailable
+   - Bot will use fallback responses if LLM is unavailable

 ### Logs